Centule II of Béarn

 Centule II of Béarn (French: Centulle II de Béarn; died c.
-940) was a Viscount of Béarn in medieval France.
+940) was a Viscount of Béarn in West Francia.

 He was most likely a son — and successor — of the Viscount Loup Centule, whilst his mother was most likely Loup Centule’s spouse of an unknown name.

 Centule became a viscount, and he married an unknown woman, who bore him a son, Gaston.

 Gaston became viscount after his father’s death, and he fathered a son, Centule III of Béarn.